Judge: Assault Weapons Ban Doesn't Violate 2nd Amendment

 “Everyone in the state should be really concerned about that,” Wallace said.
 “What if the next attorney general isn’t a friend on one of your issues?”

-Wallace said he couldn’t yet say whether they will appeal the ruling.
+Wallace said he couldn’t yet say whether the group will appeal the decision.

-The U.S. Supreme Court has ruled that the Second Amendment allows Americans to have guns in their homes for self-defense and blocked local governments from banning handguns.
+The U.S. Supreme Court has blocked local governments from banning handguns and ruled that the Second Amendment allows Americans to have guns in their homes for self-defense.

 But the court last year turned away an appeal from Maryland gun owners who challenged the state’s ban on assault weapons.